 The sun is the ultimate source of energy, and it powers most of the evaporation that occurs on earth.
 Evaporation generally happens when water molecules at the surface of water bodies become excited and rise into the air.
 These molecules with the highest kinetic energy accumulate into water vapour clouds.
 Evaporation usually takes place below the boiling point of water.
 Another process called evapotranspiration occurs when evaporation occurs through the leaves of plants.
-A large percentage of water in the atmosphere is contributed by this process.
+This process contributes to a large percentage of water in the atmosphere.

 Sublimation occurs when snow or ice changes directly into water vapour without becoming water.
 It usually occurs as a result of dry winds and low humidity.
 Sublimation can be observed on mountain peaks, where the air pressure is quite low.
 The low air pressure helps to sublimate the snow into water vapour as less energy is utilised in the process.
 Another example of sublimation is the phase where fog bellows from dry ice.
-On earth, the main source of sublimation is from the ice sheets covering the poles of the earth.
+On earth, the primary source of sublimation is from the ice sheets covering the poles of the earth.

-The water vapour that has accumulated into the atmosphere eventually cools down due to the low temperatures found at high altitudes.
+The water vapour that accumulated in the atmosphere eventually cools down due to the low temperatures found at high altitudes.
 These vapours become tiny droplets of water and ice, eventually coming together to form clouds.

 Above 0 degrees centigrade, the vapours will condense into water droplets.
 However, it cannot condense without dust or other impurities.
 Hence, water vapours attach itself on to the particle’s surface.
 When enough droplets merge, it falls out of the clouds and on to the ground below.
 This process is called precipitation (or rainfall).
 In particularly cold weather or extremely low air pressure, the water droplets freeze and fall as snow or hail.